ryanlj77/telos.contracts/contracts/trail/README.md

     Once a user has created a custom voting token, any holder of that token may publish Ballots that are votable on by any holder of the custom token.

     Continuing with the `BOARD` example, a board member could propose a vote for all `BOARD` holders.
-Ballots created for custom tokens operate exactly the same as Ballots running on the system-bakced `VOTE` token.
+Ballots created for custom tokens operate exactly the same as Ballots running on the system-backed `VOTE` token.

 * `Fraud Prevention`